zerolty/auto-version/README.md

 ## Advanced

+`git-hooks`

-If you don't register pre-commit && post-commit, you can move directly.
+If you have not registered pre-commit && post-commit, please move directly.

 ```
 mv githook-*/*  .git/hooks/